 Asian stocks displayed a lack of stability in early trading as traders awaited a crucial U.S. inflation report.
-The yen lingered just below the 160 per dollar threshold, raising concerns about intervention by Japanese authorities.
+The yen lingered just below the 160 per dollar threshold, raising concerns about potential intervention by Japanese authorities.
 The hawkish comments from Federal Reserve officials also played a role in keeping U.S. rate cut expectations in check, supporting the dollar.

 Despite the overall caution, there were mixed performances in Asian markets.
 Japan’s Nikkei and Taiwan stocks saw significant gains, driven by chipmakers and following the uptrend in the Nasdaq.
 Conversely, China stocks experienced a slight decline, with the blue-chip CSI300 Index and the Shanghai Composite Index both showing a 0.2% drop.
 Hong Kong’s Hang Seng index also dipped slightly.